Notram1/bmenotes/README.md

 	- You can open/delete uploaded materials and add new ones
 6. To add new material use the drag&drop icon and follow the instructions

-For informations check out the footer
+For informations check out the footer.

 ## Further development